-For the Group's legacy LTI Plans where options will be awarded, once an option has vested, if the employee wishes to convert the options to shares, the employee must pay in cash to the Company the exercise price multiplied by the number of options received e.g. for 100,000 options with an exercise price of \$3.00 per share, the employee will be required to pay \$300,000 to convert the options to shares.
+For the Group's legacy LTI plans where options will be awarded, once an option has vested, if the employee wishes to convert the options to shares, the employee must pay in cash to the Company the exercise price multiplied by the number of options received e.g. for 100,000 options with an exercise price of \$3.00 per share, the employee will be required to pay \$300,000 to convert the options to shares.

-(i) Performance against LTI Plan measures (2014 and 2015 LTI Plans)
+Performance against LTI plan measures (2014 and 2015 LTI plans) (i)

-All KMPs eligible for the legacy LTI Plans remained with the Company during the measurement period and continue to be in office at the end of FY19.
+All KMPs eligible for the legacy LTI plans remained with the Company during the measurement period and continue to be in office at the end of FY19.

-(ii) Performance against LTI Plan measures (2016 LTI Plans and onwards)
+Performance against LTI plan measures (2016 LTI plans and onwards) (ii)